-ARU's research institutes and four faculties bridge scientific, technical and creative fields.
+ARU's research institutes and faculties bridge scientific, technical and creative fields.
 We deliver impactful research which tackles pressing issues and makes a real difference to our communities.
-Our academic excellence has been recognised by the UK's Higher Education funding bodies, with 16 of our research areas assessed as world-leading (visit aru.ac.uk/ref).
+The outcomes of the most recent UK Research Excellence Framework showed that all 16 of our research areas were rated as including world-leading research (visit aru.ac.uk/ref).